János Pócs

-János Pócs (born 17 November 1963) is a Hungarian politician, member of the National Assembly (MP) for Jászapáti (Jász-Nagykun-Szolnok County Constituency II) from 2010 to 2014, and for Jászberény (Jász-Nagykun-Szolnok County Constituency II) since 2014.
+János Pócs (born 17 November 1963) is a Hungarian politician, member of the National Assembly (MP) since 2010.
+In this capacity, he represented Jászapáti (Jász-Nagykun-Szolnok County Constituency II) from 2010 to 2014, and Jászberény (Jász-Nagykun-Szolnok County Constituency II) from 2014 to 2026.

-He was elected member of the Committee on Agriculture on 14 May 2010.
+He was elected member of the Committee on Agriculture on 14 May 2010 (he chaired its various sub-committees during that time).
 He served as the mayor of Jászapáti between October 2010 and 2014.
 He functioned as one of the recorders of the National Assembly from 6 May to 2 June 2014.

 He made international news in December 2017 when he posted a photo on his Facebook page showing people standing over a slain and charred pig, with "Ő VOLT A SOROS!!!" inscribed on the animal.
 The inscription can be translated as "He was next in line" or "He was Soros."
 He commented on the photo the following: "One pig less over there."
 He denied that the inscription had anything to do with George Soros.
 The Open Society Foundations described the photo as a "shocking attack" and "another example of officially accepted anti-Semitism in Viktor Orbán's Hungary."
 The Hungarian government has previously launched a political campaign against the Hungarian-American businessman.

+Pócs was defeated by Tisza candidate Ferenc Tibor Halmai in Jászberény constituency during the 2026 Hungarian parliamentary election.
+Nevertheless, he was selected as MP via the national list of Fidesz–KDNP by the party presidium.
+He became a member of the Committee on Agriculture and Food Economics.